penway/homepage/content/post/Courses/ME5421/Lesson1/index.md

   caption:
 ---

 **This Blog will continue to be updated as the course progresses.
-Notes, code and ideas will be added as I go along.**
+Notes, code and ideas will be added as I go along.
+Check out the course notes at the top ↑ ;)**

 ## Introduction
 Introduction, Spatial Descriptions and Transformations, Manipulator Forward and Inverse Kinematics, Mechanics of Robot Motion, Static Forces and Torques